 The Sheep’s Head Way

 The Sheep’s Head Way is a long distance walking route that circles the Sheep’s Head peninsula and extends eastwards from Bantry through Drimoleague to Kealkill.
-The main trail is 178km long, with a further 460km in loop / linear walks.
+The main trail is 178 km long, with a further 300 km in loop / linear walks.
 The walks start at designated trail heads, and we organise the walks into two regions:

 The Sheep’s Head Way (West) starts in Bantry town, then travels the north side of the peninsula to Sheep’s Head lighthouse, returning to Bantry from the south side.
 It is a ridge and shoreline walk, and walkers can start or finish from any of the trailheads along the route.
 There are also a variety of Loop and Linear Walks in the Western section.